Who5673/genpasswd/README.md

 - Install .deb file using gdebi or dpkg:<br>
-        `sudo gdebi /path/to/password-generate.deb # Can use relative path instead of absolute one` or `sudo dpkg -i /path/to/password-generate # You can use --install instead of -i` or open the package with GDebi Package Installer (gdebi-gtk) to install.
+        `sudo gdebi /path/to/password-generate.deb # Can use relative path instead of absolute one` or `sudo dpkg -i /path/to/password-generate; sudo apt --fix-broken install # You can use --install instead of -i` or open the package with GDebi Package Installer (gdebi-gtk) to install.
+- **Cautions**:
+        As dpkg cannot automatically solve dependencies, so you may need to use `sudo apt --fix-broken install` to solve them.
+        If you have changed attribute (`chattr`) some system directories, please `chattr -i -a /usr /bin ...` first.
 - Test file by using this command: `genversion`.
 If it returns to a version, it means that you have done the installation.
 ### 2. Install by cloning this website
 - Clone this website: